Estimation of Cell-to-Cell Variation and State of Health for Battery Modules with Parallel-Connected Cells: FOUNDATIONAL CONCEPTS

 This subsection deals with Step 2 of Fig. \ref{fig:Algorithm} where all the available features in M-IC/DV curves are extracted.
 Given measured module-level $Q$-$V$ (charged capacity v.s. voltage) profiles under constant-current (CC) charging, IC and DV are defined as $\text{IC} = dQ/dV$ and $\text{DV} = dV/dQ$, respectively.
 In this study, support vector regression is employed to obtain M-IC/DV curves through analytical differentiation to mitigate noise amplification associated with numerical differentiation \cite{Weng1, Weng2, Weng3}.

 The following features, as defined graphically in Fig. \ref{fig:Feature_Def}, can be extracted from M-IC/DV curves.
 For IC features, as shown in Fig. \ref{fig:IC_Curve_F1}, the locations and heights of IC peaks and valleys are defined as their $x$- and $y$-coordinates, respectively.
 IC peak areas 1, 2, and 3 are the areas (i) from the minimum voltage to the first IC valley location, (ii) from the first to the second IC valley locations, and (iii) from the second IC valley location to the maximum voltage, respectively \cite{Anseán}.
 IC peak partial areas can be defined as the area either above a user-defined horizontal cutoff line or within a user-defined symmetric voltage window centered on a particular IC peak \cite{ZhouR}, as shown in Fig. \ref{fig:Zoomed_In_IC_Curve_F2}.
 Similarly, DV features, as defined in Fig. \ref{fig:DV_Curve_F3}, include the locations ($x$-coordinates) and heights ($y$-coordinates) of DV peaks and valleys.
 For charging condition features, temperatures and C-rates also influence M-IC/DV curves and therefore serve as essential features for module-level degradation monitoring \cite{Zhou1}.
+Note that a typical cylindrical cell involves core, surface, and ambient temperatures.
+Because electrochemical reactions inside the battery govern the shape of IC/DV curves, the core temperature most directly reflects the physics.
+However, it is rarely measured in onboard applications.
+Consequently, the surface and ambient temperatures are commonly used as practical proxies.
+Thus, what temperature is used depends on the desired accuracy in capturing the underlying physics and the availability of measurements.

 Table \ref{table:Features} summarizes all the available features from ICA, DVA, and charging conditions.
 Their physical interpretations and connections to battery degradation are detailed in the references listed in Table \ref{table:Features}.
+Note that a key advantage of ICA/DVA over other data-driven methods is that the use of IC/DV features embeds degradation-related physical insights into the monitoring framework without requiring a complex mechanistic model, thereby improving the interpretability.

 It is important to recognize that the presence and prominence of these features can vary with battery chemistry and charging conditions.
 Consequently, some features may disappear, while new features may emerge, leading to a feature set that may differ slightly from the standard case described in this section.